 The updated version is automatically set as default.
 But you can change the default version by selecting a version from the drop-down list and selecting Set as default.

 If you want to test each engine version of your voice model, you can select a version from the drop-down list, then select DefaultTests under Testing to listen to the sample audios.
 If you want to upload your own test scripts to further test your current engine version, first make sure the version is set as default, then follow the testing steps above.

-After you've updated the engine version for your voice model, you need to redeploy this new version.
+Updating the engine will create a new version of the model at no additional cost.
+After you've updated the engine version for your voice model, you need to deploy the new version to create a new endpoint.
 You can only deploy the default version.